dr-wojak/governmentality-2025/README.md

 ## Overview

 **Governmentality 2025** is a publicly accessible evidential repository preserving a snapshot of the Irish State’s governance record during the period **2008–2025**.
 The repository documents a multi-decade failure to engage with **Operations Research (O.R.)**—a discipline essential for lawful decision-making under uncertainty in defence, public health, and national infrastructure.

-What began as a technical proposal matured, through repeated notice and non-response, into a **structural indictment** of institutional evasion, designed delay, and the systematic suppression of applied intelligence.

----

 ## Repository Structure